See also: George Archer at Passchendaele

 A whole generation of young men experienced the war that ‘would be over by Christmas’ but which “dragged on for four long years of bloody stalemate, death, mutilation and destruction”.

 My grandfather, George Archer, was born 1895 and brought up at 14 Lacy Street, Dewsbury.

-When it was realised that more men were required to go to the front line,, the Member of Parliament for Birkenhead, Alfred Bigland, asked the War Office for permission to form a battalion of men who were under regulation size but otherwise fit for service.
-These so-called Bantam units were drawn from industrial and coal mining areas where short stature was no sign of weakness and men were used to hard physical labour and the height of the men had to be a minimum of 5 feet.
+When it was realised that more men were required to go to the front line, the Member of Parliament for Birkenhead, Alfred Bigland, asked the War Office for permission to form a battalion of men who were under regulation size but otherwise fit for service.
+These so-called Bantam units were drawn from industrial and coal mining areas where short stature was no sign of weakness and men were used to hard physical labour.
+The height of the men had to be between 5 feet and 5 ft 3 inches and their expanded chest must measure at least 34 inches.
 The name derives from the town of Bantam in Indonesia, where a small breed of domestic hens were bred and the name was also given to a type of boxer “bantamweight”.
 Soon, 3,000 men had volunteered, many of whom had previously been rejected as being too short.
 The original men were formed into the 1st and 2nd Birkenhead Battalions of the Cheshire regiment.
 Other regiments soon began to recruit: the Lancashire Fusiliers, West Yorkshires, Royal Scots, and Highland Light Infantry.
 Many of the recruits were miners and factory workers and eventually these units were formed into the 35th Division.